metio/terraform-provider-migadu/docs/resources/alias.md

 ### Required

-- `domain_name` (String) The domain name of the alias to manage.
+- `domain_name` (String) The domain name of the alias.
-- `local_part` (String) The local part of the alias to manage.
+- `local_part` (String) The local part of the alias.

 ### Optional

-- `destinations` (List of String) List of email addresses that act as destinations of the alias.
+- `destinations` (List of String) List of email addresses that act as destinations of the alias in unicode.
-- `destinations_punycode` (List of String) List of email addresses that act as destinations of the alias.
+- `destinations_punycode` (List of String) List of email addresses that act as destinations of the alias in punycode.
 Use this attribute instead of `destinations` in case you want/must use the punycode representation of your domain.
 - `expirable` (Boolean) Whether this alias expires at some time.
 - `expires_on` (String) The expiration date of this alias.
 - `is_internal` (Boolean) Internal aliases can only receive emails from Migadu email servers.